PoRa-dayo/NotITG-Enchantment-Noteskin-Workshop/README.md

 - "enchantment" and "enchantment-custom" folders are the noteskins with 3d models for consistent compatibility throughout NotITG modcharts.
 It is recommended to play with these noteskins instead of the 2d ones.
 - The corresponding 2d folders are the original 2d version ported directly over. ***The 3d folders will use sprites from their corresponding 2d folders, so both have to be there.***

-*You can change your default settings for NotITG by going to the NotITG game folder, and open and edit Data/GamePrefs.ini.*
+*You can change your default settings for NotITG by going to the NotITG game folder, and open and edit Data/GamePrefs.ini.
+Changing the default noteskin will let you apply that noteskin to all players instead of just P1 and P2.*

 # Customization
 *You will only be changing "enchantment-custom" and "enchantment-custom-2d", as I plan to keep "enchantment" and "enchantment-2d" as consistent folders for modcharts to reference if they want.*